How to Sear a Steak

 - Roasted Parsnips – A vegetable side that has a really nice flavor with the steak

-- Maple Glazed Carrots – So classic with steak, and has a lovely sweetness
+- Maple Glazed Carrots – So classic with red meat, and has a lovely sweetness

 - Roasted Brussel Sprouts – A healthy side option

-Can you cook steaks from frozen?
-No, always thaw the steaks first.
-If you’re in a hurry, you can thaw them in water.
+No, always thaw the beef first.
+If you’re in a hurry, you can thaw the steaks in water.

-How to reheat steak – I recommend doing it in the pan, for a couple minutes on each side over medium heat, just enough to rewarm it.
+I recommend doing it in the pan, for a couple minutes on each side over medium heat, just enough to rewarm it.
 You can do it in the microwave too, but you have to watch it more closely.
+Cook only at 50% power in 30-second intervals.

 Pan Seared Steak